 French Embassy

-You can experience the unique and beautiful combination of French and local architecture at the French Embassy, which allows you to experience the colonial history of the past.
-The French Embassy is located at the northern end of Monivong Avenue in Phnom Penh, and this building played an important role in the dramatic events of the downfall of Phnom Penh regime on April 17, 1975.
-The architectural style of the embassy combines French and Cambodian styles, presenting a unique charm and beauty.
+At the French Embassy, you can experience the unique and beautiful blend of French and local architecture, allowing you to feel the colonial history of the past.
+The French Embassy is located at the northern end of Monivong Boulevard in Phnom Penh.
+This building played a significant role in the dramatic events of April 17, 1975, when the Phnom Penh regime collapsed.
+The architectural style within the embassy combines French and Cambodian local styles, presenting a unique charm and beauty.

-The National Museum of Cambodia combines Khmer traditional architecture with French colonial style through its use of a gabled roof and carved doors.
-The museum currently houses around 15,000 artifacts, with around 2,000 pieces on display during each exhibition.
-The collection is rich and spans different historical periods, including prehistoric times and the early, middle, and late periods of the Angkor dynasty.
-The museum mainly showcases artifacts of four types: stone, bronze, ceramic, and wood.
-Additionally, the museum holds a small collection of oil paintings, textiles, photographs, and other archival materials.
+The National Museum of Cambodia combines Khmer traditional architecture with French colonial style, featuring gabled roofs and carved doors.
+The museum currently houses approximately 15,000 items, with about 2,000 pieces displayed in each exhibition.
+The collection is very rich, spanning different historical periods, including the prehistoric era and the early, middle, and late periods of the Angkor dynasty.
+The main exhibits include four categories of artifacts: stoneware, bronzeware, ceramics, and woodware.
+Additionally, the museum also holds a small number of oil paintings, textiles, photographs, and other archival materials.

 Independence Monument